Tutnese: Language rules

 Double letters in a word, rather than being repeated, are preceded by the syllable square to indicate doubling.

-For example, "tree" becomes "Tutrugsquatee" and "I took a walk to the park yesterday" becomes "I tutsquatohkuck a wackalulkuck tuto tuthashe pubarugkuck yubesustuterugdudayub."
+For example, "tree" becomes "Tutrugsquatee" and "I took a walk to the park yesterday" becomes "I tutsquatohkuck a wackalulkuck tuto tuthashe pubarugkuck yubesustuteruddudayub."

 History

 Enslaved African Americans were not permitted to read or write, and could be severely punished if they were discovered to be literate.
 African Americans in the southeastern United States created Tutnese to covertly teach spelling and reading.

 In the mid-1990s, Gloria McIlwain published an academic article and a book on the Tut language.

+2020s revival

 In 2021, Tutnese gained traction on social media platforms including Discord, Google Classroom and TikTok.
+For some social media users, learning Tutnese was a way to preserve African American traditions and culture, so they began sharing and teaching the language as part of broader efforts to reconnect with their heritage and ancestral traditions.
+Discussions on these platforms have included debate over how the language should be shared and who should be considered appropriate custodians of its tradition.

-For some social media users, learning Tutnese was a way to preserve African American traditions and culture.
-The social media discourse around Tutnese also saw debate over gatekeeping the language game, with some advocating for its being shared only in closed groups among African Americans whose ancestors were enslaved in the United States while others promoted public sharing of Tut and its rules among as many African Americans as possible.
+Contemporary commentary on Tutnese has emphasized cultural ownership and whether the tradition should be taught outside the communities that historically maintained it.
+The social media discourse saw debate over gatekeeping, with some advocating for its being shared only in closed groups among African Americans whose ancestors were enslaved in the United States while others promoted public sharing of Tut and its rules among as many African Americans as possible.

+One essay describing a modern revival of Tut on TikTok characterizes the practice as subject to “secrecy and gatekeeping,” and reports that some participants argue it should remain within African-American descendant communities due to a history of cultural appropriation.

 Literary mentions

 In Ernest Thompson Seton's book Two Little Savages, the protagonist, Yan, learns the "Tutnee" language from another boy at camp and tries to teach it to his friends Sam and Giles.
 Seton presents Tutnee alongside many Native American stereotypes but does not mention its African American origin.

 Maya Angelou mentions learning Tutnese as a child in I Know Why the Caged Bird Sings, the first volume of her series of autobiographies.
 She and her friend Louise "spent tedious hours teaching ourselves the Tut language.
 You (yak oh you) know (kack nug oh wug) what (wack hash a tut).
 Since all the other children spoke Pig Latin, we were superior because Tut was hard to speak and even harder to understand.
 At last I began to understand what girls giggled about.
 Louise would rattle off a few sentences to me in the unintelligible Tut language and would laugh.
 Naturally I laughed too.
 Snickered, really, understanding nothing.
 I don't think she understood half of what she was saying herself, but, after all, girls have to giggle..."

+Some contemporary cultural discourse includes the use of the ethnonym Soulaan to describe lineage-based Black American identity have resurfaced Tutnese in the language discourse as a closed language.